WORK IN PROGRESS

 Animation properties are stored in the flags value, often 42 as commented by NifSkope.
 Value 32 or 42 is often needed for objects to animate, with exceptions for creatures or animated equipment worn by the player.
 Expand to see more flags:

-Particles can be used on non-skinned equipment files only, like weapons or any "body parts" that do not get deformed with the body (note that equiment can use a body slot with a skinned mesh and another body slot with a non-skinned mesh that has particles).
-Particle emitters on skinned NPC body, clothing or armor are not possible with the particle system of Morrowind because skinned meshes only render trishape nodes that follow the name pattern, so there is no possible bone to serve as emitter for particles.
+For NPC equipment, particles can be used on non-skinned files only, like weapons or any "body parts" that do not get deformed with the base_anim body (note that equiment can use a body slot with a skinned mesh and another body slot with a non-skinned mesh that has particles).
+Particle emitters on skinned NPC body, clothing or armor are not possible with the particle system of Morrowind because skinned meshes only render the trishape nodes that follow the body slot's name pattern, so there is no possible bone to serve as emitter for particles.
 No workaround exists before the Oblivion particle system.

 For static corpse or mannequin animations in the vanilla engine the NPC animation file can technically be NIF only, but if xNIF and xKF files are missing animation types not included in the NIF will be ignored and not taken from base_anim.